Our biggest train repair centre

 We simplified design and construction of Atelier 57 by using building information modelling (BIM) technology at every stage of the process.
 Digital technology also improves technical supervision by opening doors remotely and preheating machines on a programmed schedule.

-Meanwhile, high-performance insulation of the building’s envelope—designed to the same standard as private homes and apartments—cuts energy consumption and shrinks its carbon footprint.
+Meanwhile, high-performance insulation cuts the building’s energy consumption and shrinks its carbon footprint.